panaresium/ResourceBookingSystem/README.md

 python init_setup.py
 ```

-This script checks your Python version, creates the required directories, and initializes the database **only if one does not already exist**.
-When an existing `site.db` file is present it is left untouched, but the script will ensure new fields such as the `resource.tags` column are added when upgrading from older versions.
-Run this once after cloning the repository or when updating to a newer release.
+This script checks your Python version, creates the required directories, and then verifies the database.
+If no database exists, a new one is created.
+When a database is present its structure is compared against the expected schema.
+If the schema is incorrect the old file is removed and recreated.
+If everything looks good, the existing database is left untouched.

-The application itself will also perform a quick check for the `resource.tags`
-column whenever it starts, so you can simply run `python app.py` or `flask run`
-after upgrading.
-However, running `init_setup.py` remains the safest approach
-when setting up a new environment.
+Running `python app.py` or `flask run` performs a minimal check as well, but `init_setup.py` is the preferred method to ensure the environment is healthy.

 ### Installing Dependencies